 Why is God doing this?
 Because He offered them His mercy and they rejected it.
-They had their chance.

 There came a time at the end of Saul's life when he did try to cry out to God.
 The problem with Saul was that he didn't cry out in repentance and belief.
 He wasn't sorry for his wicked life and and he wasn't trying to make things right.
 No, Saul was still a wicked man right down to his last breath.
-The only reason he was trying to reach God was to get God to bail him out of his latest problem.
+The only reason he was trying to reach God was to get the Lord to rescue him from his latest problem.
 But guess what?
 God refused.
 God had become Saul's enemy and was determined to destroy him.

 It's true that God is loving and merciful to all those who repent.
-However, God is not merciful to those who do not repent.
+However, God isn't merciful to those who don't repent.
 The Lord has no mercy in store for the wicked.
-After all, Jesus Christ shed His own blood to make an atonement for sin, and instead of repenting and believing they continued on in their wickedness.
-Since the wicked refused His mercy God has promised them terrible wrath:
+Why?
+Because Jesus Christ shed His own blood to make an atonement for sin, and instead of repenting and believing the wicked continued on in their wickedness.
+Since they rejected His mercy God has promised them terrible wrath: